 What is capoeira?

 Capoeira Angola fuses combat, dance, music and history.
-Capoeira developed in Brazil as a resistance movement by African slaves in the 16th century.
-Together with rituals and culture from Indigenous people, Capoeira evolved into a system of rebellion against colonial oppression.
+Capoeira developed in Brazil as a resistance movement by enslaved African in the 16th century.
+The African captive's and Indigenous tribe's rituals and culture both fused in Brazil, to coalesce this movement into a powerful uprising which would be called Capoeira.
+This uprising evolved into a system that fought against colonial oppression in order to have freedom.

 Capoeira was practised in the plantations; the word itself means grass field in Tupi-Guarani, one of the Indigenous language in Brazil.